 A great explanation of ODBC can be found in the article here.
 A pictorial view of how ODBC works:

 You’ve heard the line that information is power?
 Well, it can be power if the information is made available to the decision makers in a timely manner.
 Using the ODBC tool to supercharge your accounting data is a proven, accepted way to achieve this goal.
 Talk with your CFO about how to super charge your accounting data.
-Or, for more information or assistance, contact us at charles@capserv360.com.
+Or, for more information or assistance, contact us at [email protected].